Veresmag/googleSearchTest/README.md

 <ol>
-<li>1.
-The project for checking the first two search pages in Google.
+<li>The project for checking the first two search pages in Google.
 On the search should produce ten requests on each page.
-<li>2.
-The project contains the Pages folder and the Tests folder, and the xml file for testing in two browsers.
+<li>The project contains the Pages folder and the Tests folder, and the xml file for testing in two browsers.
-<li>3.
-In the page folder there is a basic Page from which the others will be inherited.
+<li>In the page folder there is a basic Page from which the others will be inherited.
 They describe the elements and actions on the page.
-<li>4.
-In the Test folder is the base page for the legacy.
+<li>In the Test folder is the base page for the legacy.
 And also the page with the main test.
 With which commands all actions are started.
-<li>5.
-To run the tests, add the following to pom.xml:
+<li>To run the tests, add the following to pom.xml:
 - For the work of Seleniuma
 <Dependency>
 <Group_idigroup> org.seleniumhq.selenium </ group_idigroup>